What are the Best Tennis Racquets for Intermediate Players?

 Do you think you've mastered the basics of tennis?
 If so, I bet that you're looking for a racket that you hope will bring your game up a notch.

-Being a intermediate tennis player means that you're probably really into the game as hobby but still aren't pursuing tennis professionally.
+Being a intermediate player means that you're probably really into the game as hobby but still aren't pursuing tennis professionally.

 If you haven't mastered the basics of tennis yet our beginner tennis racquet guide might be more what you're looking for.